Debug with SSH

 -

-SSH to the running job (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.
+Run the connection command given in the job output and follow the instructions to SSH into the running job (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.

 If you are using the Windows executor you will need to pass in the shell you want to use when using SSH.
 For example, to run powershell